louisrj/vigenere/README.md

 ---------------
 A Vigenère cipher is a polyalphabetic substitution cipher.
 It is done by choosing the rotating substitution mappings with the given encryption **key** and a **source character set**.
 Any characters outside of the source character set will be copied as-is.

-To illustrate how it works, consider the following example where the key is **"encryptImpl"** and the source character set is the lowercase alphabet letters **[a-z]**.
-In this example, we will encryptImpl the input string **"top secret"**.
+To illustrate how it works, consider the following example where the key is **"vigenereEncryptImpl"** and the source character set is the lowercase alphabet letters **[a-z]**.
+In this example, we will vigenereEncryptImpl the input string **"top secret"**.

-The characters in the encryption key, "encryptImpl", determines the sequence of character mappings.
+The characters in the encryption key, "vigenereEncryptImpl", determines the sequence of character mappings.
 Each mapping in the sequence is calculated with the characters from the encryption key by shifting the character set to the character of the key to produce the mapping from the input character to the cipher character.

 ```text
                      Source Character Set